aggregate

 See also:

-db.collection.aggregate()
+db.collection.aggregate() method

 Interaction with allowDiskUseByDefault

 Starting in MongoDB 6.0, pipeline stages that require more than 100 megabytes of memory to execute write temporary files to disk by default.
-In earlier verisons of MongoDB, you must pass { allowDiskUse: true }
+In earlier verisons of MongoDB, you must pass { allowDiskUse: true } to individual find and aggregate commands to enable this behavior.

-commands may override the allowDiskUseByDefault
+Individual find and aggregate commands may override the allowDiskUseByDefault parameter by either:

 -